 All candidates should, at minimum, have had undergraduate courses in the following areas:

 Participation as a member of a crew, participation in a production, or involvement in "practicum courses" will not be considered an adequate substitute for these requirements.
 However, a student will not be required to repeat a course if it can be clearly demonstrated that he/she has acquired knowledge of a subject through practical experience at a professional level.

 Incoming students who are deficient in areas of performance, design, or history, theory, and literature will be expected to make-up their deficiencies with appropriate undergraduate courses.
 Courses used to complete undergraduate deficiencies, however, cannot be counted as part of their graduate degree requirement.

-All students seeking admission to Department of Theatre and Drama's graduate programs must complete Indiana University's Graduate and Professional Schools Online Admissions Applicationand pay the required application fee.
+All students seeking admission to Department of Theatre and Drama's graduate programs must complete Indiana University's University Graduate School Online Admissions Application and pay the required application fee.

 As a part of the application, the University Graduate School also requires three letters of recommendation that should be written by persons familiar with the applicant’s technical skill, creative ability, and potential for growth.

 Each applicant is also required to submit a 300-500 word statement of purpose which should relate to the theatre in general as well as the applicant’s special areas of interest.

 Individual programs may also require additional suplementary material, auditions or interviews.
 Please see the section pertaining to your area of interest for details on application procedure.